tide-foundation/Tide-h4x-for-Privacy/README.md

 #### ORKs

 1. Navigate to Raziel/Raziel.Ork.
-Open appsettings.json and populate it with the following code (change the variables if you're using a different blockchain):
+Open *appsettings.json* and populate it with the following code (change the variables should there be  a different blockchain):
    ```json
    {
        "Settings": {